zeez-dotcom/test-2-hr/HRPayMaster/README.md

 debugging.
 In production, these fields are omitted and only a general error message is returned.

+## Reports API

+### `GET /api/reports/payroll`

+- Each period in the response now exposes `totals` with four numeric values:
+  - `grossPay` and `netPay` behave as before, summing the run's gross/net amounts.
+  - `allowances` sums every allowance component hydrated for the run, skipping any non-numeric values and backfilling entries that stored `null` allowances by reusing the allowance breakdown helpers used in employee reports.
+  - `bonuses` aggregates the `bonusAmount` recorded on each payroll entry.
+- Downstream consumers can rely on the totals object to reconcile allowance and bonus payouts alongside gross and net totals without reprocessing individual entries.

 ### Payroll run deletion safeguards

 - `DELETE /api/payroll/:id` now restores any loan balances before removing